 - You feel the need to urinate often.

 - Not much urine comes out when you go to the bathroom.

 What causes a Urinary Tract Infection?

-The normal cause for a UTI is just simply germs getting inside your urinary tract by means of your urethra, the tube connecting your urinary tract to the outside.
+The normal cause for a UTI is just simply germs getting inside your urinary tract by means of your urethra, which is the tube connecting your urinary tract to the outside.

-Another thing that can cause a UTI/bladder infection is drinking a large amount of caffeinated drinks.
-The doctor told me that this was the cause of my UTI.
+Drinking a large amount of caffeinated beverages can also contribute to UTIs.
+My doctor told me that this was the cause of my UTI.
 I would drink so many sodas every day and it just ended up taking a toll on my body.
 If you have a UTI and you drink a lot of sodas, stop now.
-I know that you may not want to stop drinking sodas, but at least drink plenty of water to counter it.
+I know that you may not want to stop drinking sodas, but at least drink plenty of water to counteract the effects.

 How can it be treated?